microsoft/vscode-wiki/How-to-Contribute.md

 Run the tests directly from a terminal by running `./scripts/test.sh` from the `vscode` folder (`scripts\test` on Windows).
 The [test README](https://github.com/Microsoft/vscode/blob/master/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.

 ### Linting
 We use [tslint](https://github.com/palantir/tslint) for linting our sources.
 You can run tslint across the sources by calling `gulp tslint` from a terminal or command prompt.
-You can also run `gulp tslint` as a Code task by pressing <kbd>CMD+P</kbd> (<kbd>CTRL+P</kbd> on Windows) and entering `task tslint`.
-Warnings from tslint show up in the `Errors and Warnings` quick box and you can navigate to them from inside Code.
+You can also run `gulp tslint` as a VS Code task by pressing <kbd>CMD+P</kbd> (<kbd>CTRL+P</kbd> on Windows) and entering `task tslint`.
+Warnings from tslint show up in the `Errors and Warnings` quick box and you can navigate to them from inside VS Code.

 To lint the source as you make changes you can install the [tslint extension](https://marketplace.visualstudio.com/items/ms-vscode.vscode-typescript-tslint-plugin).